indy256/Full-stack-Developer-Interview-Questions-and-Answers/README.md

   * Exchanger
   * Semaphore
   * LinkedTransferQueue
+* What is *data race*?
+(When a program contains two conflicting accesses that are not ordered by a happens-before relationship, it is said to contain a data race.
+Two accesses to (reads of or writes to) the same variable are said to be conflicting if at least one of the accesses is a write)
 * Java *memory model*.
-(Correctly synchronized programs have sequentially consistent semantics.
+(A program is correctly synchronized if and only if all sequentially consistent executions are free of data races.
+Correctly synchronized programs have sequentially consistent semantics.
 Causality requirement for incorrectly synchronized programs. https://dl.dropboxusercontent.com/u/1011627/journal.pdf)
 * What is *monitor* in Java?
 (Each object in Java is associated with a monitor, which a thread can lock or unlock)
 * What is *safe publication*?
 * What is *wait*/*notify*?